zabaras/deep-turbulence/docs/source/start.rst

 To download both the training and testing data for both of the numerical examples, visit the following Zenodo repository.
 `https://doi.org/10.5281/zenodo.4311698 <https://doi.org/10.5281/zenodo.4311698>`_

-The data-sets are compressed tarfiles, notes that pre-trained models are also included in this repository.
+The data-sets are compressed tarfiles, note that pre-trained models are also included in this repository.
 Extract the data using ``tar –xvzf data-set-name.tar.gz``, and move the training and testing data the desired directory.

-The default directories in the config are:
+The default directories of the data in the config are:

 - ``/deep-turbulence/step-training/``
 - ``/deep-turbulence/step-testing/``
 - ``/deep-turbulence/cylinder-training/``
 - ``/deep-turbulence/cylinder-testing/``

-But custom paths can be easily adjusted in the configuration file.
+But custom paths can be easily adjusted through run parameters or explicitly in :class:`args`.

 3. Set-up Conda Python Environment
 ----------------------------------